yousuf64/shift/README.md

 }
 ```

-To retrieve Route information from a `net/http` request handler,
+To retrieve route information from a `net/http` request handler, follow these steps:
-1. Attach the `RouteContext` middleware to the router, which would pack route information into `http.Request` context.
+1. Attach the `RouteContext` middleware to the router, which will pack route information into the `http.Request` context.
-2. Use `RouteOf()` function in the request handler to retrieve `Route` object from the `http.Request` context.
+2. In the request handler, use the `RouteOf()` function to retrieve the `Route` object from the `http.Request` context.
 ```go
 router.Use(shift.RouteContext())
 router.GET('/hello/:name', shift.HTTPHandlerFunc(HelloUserHandler))